-How Many Fish Fit In A Pond
+How Many Fish Can I Have In My Pond Per Gallon?

-- Rule 2: 1″ of fish per 10 gallons of water
+- 1 inch of fish per 10 gallons of water

 Testing The Fish Per Gallon Rules